awsdocs/amazon-aurora-user-guide/doc_source/Aurora.CreateInstance.md

 Identify the DB subnet group and VPC security group ID for your new DB cluster, and then call the [CreateDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html) operation to create the DB cluster\.

-When you create an Aurora MySQL version 2 or 3 DB cluster or DB instance, you must specify `aurora-mysql` for the `Engine` parameter\.
+When you create an Aurora MySQL version 2 or 3 DB cluster or DB instance, specify `aurora-mysql` for the `Engine` parameter\.

 When you create an Aurora PostgreSQL DB cluster or DB instance, specify `aurora-postgresql` for the `Engine` parameter\.

+If you use the console to create a DB cluster, then Amazon RDS automatically creates the primary instance \(writer\) for your DB cluster\.
+If you use the RDS API to create a DB cluster, you must explicitly create the primary instance for your DB cluster using the [CreateDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html)\.
+The primary instance is the first instance that is created in a DB cluster\.

 ## Settings for Aurora DB clusters<a name="Aurora.CreateInstance.Settings"></a>